Kids and Family in Sydney

 Out and about with kids in Sydney

-Kids in Sydney need costumes (swimsuits or swimmers) and a towel.
-Although the beach is the star attraction, it’s not the only option.
+Children in Sydney will always need swimsuits and a towel.
+Although the beach is the star attraction, it’s not the only outdoor entertainment option.
 Ocean pools are a great place to explore marine wildlife and are a safe place for swimming.
-There are aquatic centres in most suburbs offering indoor and outdoor swimming pools, and swimming lessons.
+There are aquatic centres in most suburbs offering indoor and outdoor swimming pools, as well as swimming lessons.

 To the west of Sydney’s city centre, Sydney Olympic Park has a broad range of activities including a swimming pool with a water playground as well as bicycle and walking tracks, and trapeze and archery lessons.

-For a break from the sand and water there’s plenty to see and do; outdoor options include Centennial Park and Sydney Park – both have bicycle tracks, playgrounds, and a kiosk or café.
+For a break from the sand and water, there is plenty more to see and do.
+Outdoor options include Centennial Park and Sydney Park – both have bicycle tracks, playgrounds, and a kiosk or café.
+Skateparks in Sydney are also popular.

 Museums and zoos for kids in Sydney